Kadapa district: Irrigation

-Starting at Sunkesula Dam on Tungabadra river Kurnool - Cuddapa Canal (K. C. Canal) flows through the district providing water to 40 km2 of cultivable land.
+Starting at Sunkesula Dam on the Tungabhadra river, the Kurnool - Cuddapa Canal (K. C. Canal) flows through the district providing water to 40 km2 of cultivable land.
 The main source of drinking water to this district is Galeru Nagari Sujala Sravanthi Project Canal.

 There is one major irrigation project on the river Penna at Mylavaram.
-There are 4 medium irrigation projects namely Lower Sagileru Project, Upper Sagileru Project, BrahmamSagar Project and Pulivendula Branch Canal.
+There are 4 medium irrigation projects, namely Lower Sagileru Project, Upper Sagileru Project, BrahmamSagar Project and Pulivendula Branch Canal.
 These form several reservoirs such as Brahmamsagar Reservoir, Mylavaram Dam Reservoir, Annamayya Project reservoir and Gandikota Reservoir.